JimLaird/ShellTemplate/ShellTemplate/ShellTemplate/ReadMe.txt

 ----
 This template uses the MVVM built into xamarin, feel free to use the MVVM framework of your choice I like the built in stuff as it has simple URI based navigation though.
-If you add more pages to your app, then remember to add them to AppShel.xaml.cs under Register Routes section
+If you add more pages to your app, then remember to add them to AppShell.xaml.cs under Register Routes section
 -------------------------------------------------------------------------------